 In 1980 the Canterbury Promotion Council appointed the Wizard official Archwizard of Canterbury.
 Ten years later, he was appointed Wizard of New Zealand by Prime Minister Mike Moore.

 During 1988, The Wizard took on the "tasteless tyrants of Telecom" by repainting the new blue telephone boxes back to their traditional red colour.
 The battle raged for twelve days, and the Christchurch City Council even got involved - suggesting they might charge rent for the public land on which the phone boxes stood, and voting to supply red paint.
 Most of the red phone boxes were later sold off, but a few remain, such as the metal one in Victoria Square.
 Read the Wizard's account of this story.
-It wasn't just local news either - The New York Times ran a piece in 1988.

 In September 1995, with the assistance from the Christchurch City Council, a week of activities took place celebrating 21 years of wizardry in Christchurch.
 There was a retrospective Living Work of Art exhibition in the city art gallery, a "hatching" from a giant egg, the construction of a large nest on top of the eleven-story University Library, and a Conclave of Wizards from Australia and various parts of New Zealand.